-A federal grand jury indicted Glass and Sheffield on charges of conspiracy to distribute a controlled substance, conspiracy to commit a violent crime and possession of a firearm in furtherance of a drug trafficking scheme, and two counts each of attempted possession of controlled substance with intent to distribute.
+A federal grand jury had indicted him and the bar's co-owner, Julie Michelle Glass, 31, on drug conspiracy charges.
+It also indicted Glass and Randall Sheffield on charges of conspiracy to commit a violent crime; possession of a firearm in furtherance of a drug-trafficking scheme; unlawful transport of firearms; and two counts of attempted possession with intent to distribute a controlled substance.

 Information from: The Sun Herald, http://www.sunherald.com